tonic/todo-list-exercise/js-full-stack/README.md

 There are no specific requirements about how you build the app.
 At a minimum, however, your application should fulfill the following:

-- Use React or NextJS
+- Use React or NextJS for the FrontEnd
 - Use a CSS framework of your choice
 - Use a CSS convention of your choice (Preprocessors, Modules, CSS-in-JS, etc.)
 - Implement all CRUD actions